 If whilst on your European travels you would like to travel between Italy and Croatia, you have several options.
 Travelling by ferry is the one that many people choose, however there are also numerous flights between these two countries.
-Taking either bus or train would be an option if you travel between northern Italy and the regions of Istria or the capital city of Zagreb in Croatia.

 If you find yourself in Dubrovnik region and would like to continue your journey towards Italy you can choose from taking a ferry or a plane.
 The Croatian company Jadrolinija operates a ferry route to the port of Bari in southern Italy.
 The ferry crossing takes around 10 hours.
 This service is only available from March until the end of October.